Free Will in Ancient Thought

 Consider Frede's "death" example.
 One way to understand it as follow.

 You have the belief that death is bad.
 You have the impression that "death [is] coming your way."
 Because of your belief that death is bad, this impression is impulsive.
 If you assent to it, you have the impulse "to run [away from death] as fast as you can."
-Further, this impulse is excessive because it stems from a false belief about what is good and what is bad.
+This impulse is excessive because it stems from a false belief about what is good and what is bad.

 What, though, is the "power" of the impression?